We’re looking for students who can create breathtaking environment art

 We’re on the lookout for amazing student Environment artists!
 We launched the art branch of Search for a Star a couple of years ago, and frankly, we’ve been blown away by what you guys can create.

 We set up the Environment Art strand of the challenge because the industry is crying out for more talented artists like yourself.
 We want to highlight your skills to industry and help keep the UK at the forefront of innovation in games development.
-Search for a Star can take you to great places, like environment artist Hannah Smith, who went onto work at leading racing game studio and Grads in Games Partner, Playground Games.
+Search for a Star can take you to great places, like environment artist Hannah Smith, who went onto work at leading games studio, Playground Games.

 As with all the challenge strands, Environment Art is split up into three components: